-Best Zero Waste Coffee Making Methods
+Best Zero Waste Coffee Brewing Methods

 If your going to use any coffee brewing method that uses a filter, always use a reusable filter.
 Cloth or stainless steel filters work but stainless steel filters provide the best taste and benefits.
-The disposable paper filters are not only bad for the environment, since they are single use items, but they also add a cardboard like taste to any coffee made with them.
+The disposable paper filters are not only bad for the environment, since they are single use items, but they also add a cardboard like taste to any coffee brewed with them.
 You can do a side by side taste test with a paper filter versus a stainless steel coffee filter.
 There’s a very noticeable difference in flavor.

 That aside, these are the simplest and most minimalist ways to brew zero waste coffee at home while retaining high quality flavor.